fititnt/securebox-ad-hoc-backups-for-web-applications/README.md

 ## Supported web applications (for advanced automatic backup)

 Note: as v3.0 only files and MariaDB/MySQL databases are implemented on web applications auto detected.
-Other databases (like PostgreSQL) as long as you how to translate an `mysqldump` command to another tool, can be _easily_ added.
+Other databases (like PostgreSQL)you know how to translate an `mysqldump` command to another tool, can be _easily_ added.

 ### Joomla
 > Since v1.0